AvaloniaUI/avaloniaui.net/wwwroot/docs/controls/viewbox.md

 The `Viewbox` gives its child infinite space in the measure phase.
 It will constrain either or both sides when aranging it.
 This depends on the Value of the `Stretch` property.

 Here is an example of a button scaled up to fit the given space.
-Despite the button would have been rendered about 22 dip high, it will effectively be displayed about 300 dip high:
+Without the `Viewbox` the button would have been rendered at around 22 dip height.
+With the `Viewbox` it will be displayed with a height of 300 dip:

 ```xml
 <!-- button will occupy 22 dip under usual font sizes and dpi setting -->